goldsmdn/grover_search_two_qubits/README.md

 # grover_search_two_qubits
-The grover search for two qubits.
+The Grover search for two qubits.